 Community Support Resources

 Valencia College strives to be a community in which all members can learn and work in a supportive atmosphere.
 In order to do so, we provide academic accommodations to victims/survivors of all forms of harassment, including sexual harassment, violence and discrimination.
-To be comprehensive in our support, Valencia works closely with many community-based organizations to provide further support resources.
+To be comprehensive in our support, Valencia College works closely with many community-based organizations to provide further support resources.

 Stalking and Harassment Assessment and Risk Profile (SHARP)